-In addition to verifying eligibility of claims, claims staff assist violent crime victims in obtaining needed services from other entities.
-Through their personal contact with victims, the claims staff discern what the victims'/claimants'/survivors' needs are and refer them to community resources for counseling and other assistance.
+In addition to verifying eligibility of claims, claims staff assist victims of violent crime in obtaining needed services from other entities.
+Through their personal contact with victims, the claims staff discern what the victims'/claimants'/survivors' needs are, and whenever possible, refer them to community resources for other assistance.

-FINANCIAL SUMMARY OCTOBER 01, 2012 TO SEPTEMBER 30, 2013
+FINANCIAL SUMMARY OCTOBER 01, 2013 TO SEPTEMBER 30, 2014